cordt-sei/pointer-api/README.md

 - `WARN`: Warnings and potential issues
 - `ERROR`: Error conditions with stack traces

-All logs are in JSON format and can be written to a file specified by `LOG_FILE` env variable.
+All logs are in JSON format and can be written to a file specified by the `LOG_FILE` environment variable.

 ## Testing